corda/cash-issuer/design/design.md

 ### **Background**

 Corda allows members of the same compatibility zone to transact seamlessly across different asset classes on one platform.
-This, in of itself, is a huge step forward in the blockchain space but there is still a crucial missing piece: in the absence of an on-ledger representation of fiat currency, members of the compatibility zone must settle their on-ledger obligations, off-ledger.
-Settling off-ledger is a compromise for the following reasons:
+This in itself is a huge step forward in the blockchain space.
+However the full potential of blockchain is realised when participants can execute atomic transactions involving both digital assets and digital cash.
+Without an on-ledger medium of exchange, members of the Corda Network must settle their obligations by finding a coincidence of wants (digital barterning), or taking the settlement obligation to another ledger for settlement.
+Corda does and will continue to include tools to help users settle obligations on any rails, using:

-* the process requires a complicated two-phase commit protocol where failure modes are difficult to roll-back;
+* a two-phase commit protocol,
-* transactions which involve cash (probably most transactions) cannot be settled using on-ledger delivery versus payment ("DvP");
-* a high level of proof that off-ledger settlement actually occurred is necessary—this requires enhancing traditional payment rails and core banking systems with the capability of providing cryptographic proofs;
+* and a high level of proof that off-ledger settlement actually occurred (which may require enhancements in traditional payment rails and core banking systems)
-* these enhancements need to be rolled-out across all banks for off-ledger settlement to be widely available

-The better alternative is for members of a Corda compatibility zone to be able to extinguish obligations which arise on ledger, with an on-ledger digital representation of fiat currency.
+The full potential of blockchain technology will be realised when members of a Corda compatibility zone can extinguish obligations which arise on ledger, with an on-ledger digital representation of fiat currency.
 This is what R3 has termed "cash on ledger".
-In order to facilitate cash on ledger, there must be a legal entity which bridges the traditional banking system with the Corda compatibility zone—this is the role of the "Issuer" node.
+Most implementations of cash on ledger require a legal entity which bridges the traditional banking system with the Corda compatibility zone — this is the role of the "Issuer" node.

 ### Types of cash on ledger